 With an average response and resolve time of under 1 hour 50 minutes, Thread’s customer experience is rated five out of five stars as ”Excellent” on Trustpilot, one of the world’s largest independent online review communities.

-Thread’s goal has always been to create a place where people can come together and look forward to do their life’s work.
+Ben’s goal has always been to create a place where people can come together and look forward to do their life’s work.
 When in a quiet moment people find themselves reflecting on their professional lives, the periods they’ll cherish the most are ones where they worked on audacious projects with people they liked and respected, in a positive, healthy and happy environment.
 At Thread people go out of their way to do their part in achieving this.
 They show kindness, support, positivity, fun and empathy with each other every day.
 They listen and pay attention to each other.
 They strive to jump in and help when needed, and approach challenges with infectious optimism.
 This attitude is a form of renewable energy.

 2017Best Fashion Tech Startup Award